A topic from the subject of Organic Chemistry in Chemistry.

 - Wear appropriate personal protective equipment (PPE), including gloves and safety goggles, during the experiment.

-- Handle concentrated sulfuric acid with great care, as it is a corrosive substance.
+- Handle concentrated sulfuric acid with extreme care, as it is a corrosive and hazardous substance.
+Add it slowly and with caution.
+Always add acid to water, never water to acid.

-- Conduct the experiment in a well-ventilated area to avoid exposure to harmful fumes.
+- Conduct the experiment in a well-ventilated area or under a fume hood to avoid exposure to harmful fumes.

 Share on: